Jailsonsdsj/game-of-life/README.md

-# The game life
+# The game of life

-Proposal for exercise of the discipline Programming II
+Proposal for project of the discipline Programming II.
+The project consists in recreate the game of life, created by mathematical Jhwon Horton Conway in 1970.

-Rules:
+According to wikipedia, the game can be described as:

+> "a cellular automaton [...].
+It is a zero-player game, 2 meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+It is Turing complete and can simulate a universal constructor or any other Turing machine."

+## Rules

 * Any living cell with less than two neighboring living cells dies, due to low population;
 * Any living cell with more than three neighboring living cells dies, due to high population;